pinionlouie/backend/readme.md

 4) Add User, Edit User, Delete User (soft-delete)
 5) Requirement: A user must be able to borrow a book, and return a book
 6) Requirement: Indicate when it was borrowed, and when it was returned

+Feel free to use API BASED + vue js, OR WEB-Based Laravel Blade